-Welcome!
-My name is Stefan de Vries [*1970], and this is my official site.
-I’m a journalist based in France, and here you can find news, videos, reports and comments on France, Europe and sometimes on random stuff.
+Wilkommen, welcome, bienvenue !
+My name is Stefan de Vries [*1970].
+I’m a France based journalist, and here you will find news, videos, reports and comments on France, Europe and other random things.

-I was born in the Netherlands on the day this song hit the #1 spot on the UK Charts.
-The tune is as careless as was my childhood (not very helpful for a writer) in the province of Zeeland.
+I was born in the province of Zeeland (the Netherlands) on the day this song hit the #1 spot in the UK Charts.
+The tune is as careless as my childhood was, whcih is not particularly helpful for a writer.
 After grammar school I headed north, to study law at the University of Amsterdam.
-During the most recent fin de siècle (1999), I quit my career in the Netherlands as a copy writer, to find culinary asylum in Paris.
+After those studies, a started working as a copywriter.
+During the most recent fin de siècle (1999), I quit my career in the Netherlands, to seek culinary asylum in Paris.
 There I started working as a Design Director at Prisma Presse (part of Bertelsmann), giving a dozen of well-known French magazines their first websites.
 A few years later I decided to pursue my dream: I went to Hollywood to study cinema.
 Here I completed the director’s course at the New York Film Academy.
-Once back in Paris, I hoped to become the next Stefan Spielberg, but my film career never really took off.
-That gave me plenty of spare time to enroll at the Sorbonne in Paris.
-A couple of years later I graduated cum laude (it sounds more impressive than it actually is) in Art History and Archaeology.
-Finally, in 2005, I became a full time journalist.
+Once back in Paris, I was hoping to become the next Steven, or rather Stefan Spielberg, but alas, my film career never really took off.
+This gave me plenty of spare time to enroll at the Sorbonne in Paris.
+A couple of years later I graduated cum laude (which sounds more impressive than it actually is) in Art History and Archaeology.
+Finally, in 2005, I became a full-time journalist.

 I have written several books.
-More on these here.
-I’m currently working on two new books, one about contemporary France and another on Beauty.
+You can read more on these here.
+I’m currently working on two new publications, one about contemporary France and another on Beauty.
 If you are a publisher and you would like to suggest a project for a book, please discuss this with my literary agent in Amsterdam, Lolies van Grunsven.

 Lectures and presentations

-My international experience, broad knowledge and unconventional approach make me a popular speaker at conferences and presentations.
+My international experience, broad knowledge and unconventional approach make me a popular speaker at conferences.
 I give talks on Europe, etiquette, fashion, food and drink, art, beauty and journalism.
 Please contact me for bookings.

-Do you have specific questions or are you being tormented by an urgent matter of life?
-Would you simply like to have the recipe for my tarte tatin a la Mangue?
+Do you have specific questions or are you being tormented by an urgent life-matter?
+Perhaps you want my recipe for tarte tatin à la Mangue?
 Please fill out the contact form.
-You get as quickly and as personal as possible.
+You get a personal reply, as quickly as possible.
 You will find more information about my education and experience in my CV (PDF).
 If you’re just looking for some random answers, you can also check out my FAQ section.